 Five Things You Need to Know About ABCB’s 2019 Code Review

-This week the Australian Building Codes Board published the key changes that they have made to the 2019 edition of the NCC.
+This week the Australian Building Codes Board (ABCB) published the key changes that they have made to the 2019 edition of the National Construction Code (NCC).
 Our Technical Manager, Ashley How, outlines below five of the critical decisions that he thinks you should be aware of:

 - Bonded laminates clause– the deemed-to-satisfy non-combustible clause C1.9(e)(vi) for bonded laminate materials will remain in the NCC 2019.
 What this means for products like Fairview’s best-selling aluminium-core Vitracore G2, is that it retains its multiple paths to compliance status.